All about cash deposit balance.

-- Thus, clause 64VB of the Insurance Act requires that insurers not assume any risk in respect of an insurance business until the premium is paid by the policyholder.
+- Thus, clause 64VB of the Insurance Act requires that insurers not assume any risk in respect of an insurance business until the policyholder pays the premium.
 Risk coverage should be ensured only after receipt of the premium.

 - This section further states that if the premium can be estimated well in advance, the risk shall be assumed only after the premium is received.
 This means that the insurer should first obtain the premium amount, and then the coverage starts.

-- Thus, cash deposit in health insurance here covers the period lag between the joining of a new employee and the employee’s name getting registered with the insurance company.
+- Thus, a cash deposit in health insurance covers the lag between joining a new employee and the employee’s name registered with the insurance company.